zubyj/the-office-api/README.md

 ## Technologies

 ExpressJS, VueJS, PostgreSQL, AWS RDS, Heroku, Google Domains
-## Inspiration
+## What I did

-I found a JSON of the entire office script.
-I added it to a Postgres database and included the season, episode, line, and character.
-I then migrated the database onto AWS RDS using
+1. Found JSON of the entire office script.
+Extracted season, episode, character, line, and id.

+2. Added the script to PostgreSQL database with JSON parameters as columns

+3. Migrated the database onto AWS RDS using MySQL workbench.
+Using the free tier

+4. Created an ExpressJS server which listens for GET requests and responds with lines from the show as a JSON object.
+Used full text search to let users chat with characters from the show.

+5. Created a VueJS website to document the API.

+6. Bought the domain, [theofficescript.com](https://theofficescript.com) to serve my REST API.
+Also serving the javascript index.html file from the  VueJS web app build using ExpressJS